mert-kurttutan/DB_management_project/README.md

 # Database project - Auction database

-This repositorty contains an example of e-commerce web applications for auction database.
+This repository contains an example of e-commerce web applications for auction database.

 ## Description

 Part1:
 - Processing JSON files(received from ebay) and transforming them into tabular data (csv files)
-- Designing database in MYSQL database
+- Designing database in MySQL database
 - Loading ebay data into MySQL database using sql scripts and test scripts

 Part2: